Pippepot/chimera/README.md

-  I like functional paradigm so I will try to make it work Also functions can be parallelized as they are pure, which may be harder to infer from loops I want implicit parallelization as default and allow customization if needed
+  I like functional paradigm so I will try to make it work Also functions can be parallelized as they are pure, which may be harder to infer from loops I want implicit parallelization as default and allow customization if needed Since functions are pure, I can cache results for the same input parameters.

 ---
 As noted earlier, chimera is supposed to be used in tandem with another programming language and rarely on its own.